-- 1. This guidance reflects the principles contained within the Human Rights Act 1998, the Mental Capacity Act 2005 and Public Interest Disclosure Act 1998. - 2.
+- 1. This guidance reflects the principles contained within the Human Rights Act 1998, the Mental Capacity Act 2005, the Public Interest Disclosure Act 1998, the Care Act 2014 and the Counter-Terrorism and Security Act 2015 (Prevent Duty). - 2.
+The Human Rights Act 1998 gives legal effect in the UK to the fundamental rights and freedoms contained in the European Convention on Human Rights (ECHR). - 3.
+The Public Interest Disclosure Act 1998 (PIDA) created a framework for whistle blowing across the private, public and voluntary sectors.
+The Act provides almost every individual in the workplace with protection from victimisation where they raise genuine concerns about malpractice in accordance with the Act's provisions. - 4.
 The Mental Capacity Act 2005, covering England and Wales, provides a statutory framework for people who lack capacity to make decisions for themselves, or who have capacity and want to make preparations for a time when they may lack capacity in the future.
-It sets out who can take decisions, in which situations, and how they should go about this. - 3.
-The Human Rights Act 1998 gives legal effect in the UK to the fundamental rights and freedoms contained in the European Convention on Human Rights (ECHR). - 4.
-The Public Interest Disclosure Act 1998 (PIDA) created a framework for whistle blowing across the private, public and voluntary sectors.
-The Act provides almost every individual in the workplace with protection from victimisation where they raise genuine concerns about malpractice in accordance with the Act's provisions.
+It sets out who can take decisions, in which situations, and how they should go about this. - 5.
+The Care Act 2014 outlines how adult social care is provided in England.
+It aims to improve people's independence and wellbeing, and to help them stay in their own homes for as long as possible. - 6.
+PREVENT aims to safeguard vulnerable individuals (both adults and children) who may be at risk of potentially becoming involved in terrorist activities.